10 Tablet(s) in Strip

 Frequently Asked Questions (FAQs)

-- Yes, you need to tell your doctor if you are taking any other medicine for pain, fever or arthritis
+- Inform the doctor if you are using other medicine for pain or fever or arthritis.

-- Take medicine only for the duration as prescribed by your doctor
+- Take the medicine only for the duration as prescribed by the doctor.

-- Never take a dose more than what is prescribed as it can result in overdose
+- Avoid taking a dose more than what is prescribed as it results in overdose.

-- Be cautious about stomach pain, blood in vomit, dark stools; these could be signs of bleeding in your stomach or intestine Immediately stop taking medicine and inform your doctor.
+- Be cautious about stomach pain, blood in vomit, dark stools, these could be signs of bleeding in the stomach or intestine.
+Stop taking the medicine and inform the doctor.